 All the Posts are in!
 After the first two, we started hearing thunder and saw some heavy clouds up above.
-We thought we were racing the storm but it just drizzled a bit and the wind and cloudy skies were welcome!
+We thought we were racing the storm but it just drizzled a bit and the wind and cloudy skies felt great to work in!
 We used 6′ 4x4s (much sturdier) and put them almost half way in the ground!
-It’s a bit much perhaps, but our backyard is pure SAND.
+It’s a bit much perhaps, but our backyard is pure SAND and even 30″ down, the earth wasn’t that hard-packed soil you need for long-term sturdiness.
 The welded wire I bought is 36″, so we left about 40″ of the posts out of the ground.

 Welded Wire installed on the short side of the fence!
 Honestly, I was surprised I actually like the look of this simple fence!
 I like that it doesn’t really obstruct your view as you look across the yard.
 It doesn’t stand out much.